-The Florida law firm of Cole, Scott & Kissane, P.A. is pleased to announce that three of its construction law attorneys, David Salazar, George Truitt, and Kevin Schumacher, recently received Board Certification in Construction Law from the Florida Bar.
+The Florida law firm of Cole, Scott & Kissane, P.A. is pleased to announce that Florida Attorney David Harrigan has been recognized by the Florida Bar as a Board Certified Specialist in Construction Law.
 According to the Florida Bar, Board Certification is the highest level of evaluation of competency and experience within an area of law, as well as professionalism and ethics in practice.
-Board Certified specialists are required to have a minimum amount of experience and undergo a rigorous examination to demonstrate their competency in specific areas of the law.
+Board Certified Specialists are required to possess a minimum level of relevant experience and undergo a rigorous examination process to demonstrate their competency in specific areas of the law.
 Continue Reading

 Cole, Scott & Kissane’s Florida Construction Law Attorneys, David Salazar and Dave Peterson, recently obtained partial summary judgment on the duty to defend a structural engineer in a construction delay claim.
 This case is a winning example that the duty to defend is broader than – as well as separate and apart from – the duty to indemnify, extending to all potential claims, whether ultimately covered or not, so long as the proper contractual language is met.
 Continue Reading

 The Eleventh Circuit Court of Appeals continues to find favorably for commercial general liability (CGL) carriers on coverage for damage to the completed project caused by the defective work of subcontractors.
 On July 11, 2014, the Eleventh Circuit decided J.D.B.
 Construction, Inc. v.
 Mid-Continent Casualty Company, No. 13-10138 (11th Cir.
 Jul.
 11, 2014) (view the JDB Construction opinion).
 The case involved the construction of a fitness center to be attached to an existing building in the Tampa area.
 Continue Reading